tdebatty/laravel-resource-generator/README.md

 $ nano database/migrations/*_create_posts_table.php
 ```

-You can now migrate and admire the result:
+You can now migrate and check the result:

 ```
 $ php artisan migrate